Virtual Destructor In C++ - C++ Programming Tutorial

-In C++, a virtual destructor is used to free up the memory space allocated by the derived class object or instance while deleting instances of the derived class using a base class pointer object.
-A base or parent class destructor uses the virtual keyword that ensures both the base class and the derived class destructor that will be called at run time, but it calls the derived class first and followed by the base class to release the space occupied by both destructors.
+In C++, a virtual destructor is employed to deallocate the memory assigned by the derived class object when deleting instances of the derived class through a base class pointer object.
+The virtual keyword in the base or parent class destructor guarantees that both the base class and the derived class destructor will be invoked during runtime.
+However, the derived class destructor is called first, followed by the base class destructor, to release the memory occupied by both destructors.

 Syntax